phillbush/tbgen/README.md

 	$ ./tbgen A:i:1 B:i:16 <mymodule >testbench.v

-## TODO

-* Consider the cases when the bus sizes are parameterized.
-* Improve parsing.
-* Add option to generate increasing/decreasing input values.
-* Add option to set input values to a constant.

 ## License

 This software is in public domain and is provided AS IS, with NO WARRANTY.